IUREDCap/redcap-etl/docs/DeveloperGuide.md

     3. **ssl_verify** - if you are using a REDCap instance for testing that has no, or a self-signed, SSL certificate, you will also need to set the ssl_verify property to 'false' (note: include the single quotes).

+4. Edit the __tests/config/repeating-events-mysql.ini__ file, and set the following properties to appropriate values:

+    1. **redcap_api_url** - set this to the URL for your REDCap's API.
+Be sure to set this to the URL for the _API_, which typically ends with "/api/".

+    2. **data_source_api_token** - set this to the REDCap API token for your REDCap Repeating Events project created above.

+    3. **ssl_verify** - if you are using a REDCap instance for testing that has no, or a self-signed, SSL certificate, you will also need to set the ssl_verify property to 'false' (note: include the single quotes).

+5. If you are setting up the __mysql-ssl.ini__ file, edit it and modify the values listed in the previous step.
+   In addition, set the **db_connection** property with the information for your database that supports SSL and has a certified SSL certificate.
+In addition, you need to create a **ca.crt** file in the __tests/config__ directory that is a valid certificate authority certificate file.
+If this file is missing, the MySQL SSL tests will be skipped.

-3. If you used different values than those used in the example commands above for creating the MySQL database and user, you will need to modify the __db_connection__ property appropriately in file __tests/config/repeating-events-mysql.ini__.
+6. If you used different values than those used in the example commands above for creating the MySQL database and user, you will need to modify the __db_connection__ property appropriately in file __tests/config/repeating-events-mysql.ini__.

-You can check the setup so far by running the following command in the top-level directory of you REDCap-ETL installation:
+You can check the setup so far for the visits tests by running the following command in the top-level directory of you REDCap-ETL installation:

         ./bin/project_info.php tests/config/visits.ini